-Get involved with adders in your area
+Get involved with adders (and snakes) in your area

-Who are ARC?
+Who are ARG UK?

-Amphibian & Reptile Conservation is a national charity, registered 1130188.
+The Amphibian & Reptile Conservation Trust is a national charity, registered 1130188.
 It is committed to conserving amphibians & reptiles and saving the disappearing habitats on which they depend.
 Their vision sees these animals thriving in their natural habitat and a society committed to their conseration.

-- It leads action plans to help reverse declines in reptiles & amphibians, playing a key role to save important habitats like wetlands & heathlands
+It leads action plans to help reverse declines in reptiles & amphibians, playing a key role to save important habitats like wetlands & heathlands

-- It understands the threats these species face - roads, disease, pollution, loss of habitat, climate change, for instance - and its scientists look for solutions to these threats & identifies the priorites
+It understands the threats these species face - roads, disease, pollution, loss of habitat, climate change, for instance - and its scientists look for solutions to these threats & identifies the priorites

-- It protects wild places, managing over 80 reserves in Dorset, Hampshire, Surrey, Cumbria and Norfolk.
+It protects wild places, managing over 80 reserves in Dorset, Hampshire, Surrey, Cumbria and Norfolk.

-- Its staff provide targeted advice & training for farmers & land owners, managers & consultants, as well as giving advice to the public through its wildlife information service.
+Its staff provide targeted advice & training for farmers & land owners, managers & consultants, as well as giving advice to the public through its wildlife information service.
 And it works closely with children, teachers & community groups to ensure that young people can get involved in action for amphibians & reptiles.

-- In the UK, Overseas Territories and Europe, it works to ensure that new legislation & policy decisions fit the needs of wildlife, especially amphibians & reptiles.
+In the UK, Overseas Territories and Europe, it works to ensure that new legislation & policy decisions fit the needs of wildlife, especially amphibians & reptiles.
 It seeks to voice the needs of these creatures, working to influence policies surrounding agriculture, habitat conservation, wise water-use & planning

-- It encourages the public to conserve reptiles & amphibians - why not become an ARC Friend and help ARC give a voice to frogs, newts, toats, snakes & lizards, for just £15 a year
+It encourages the public to conserve reptiles & amphibians - why not become an ARC Friend and help ARC give a voice to frogs, newts, toats, snakes & lizards, for just £15 a year